NewJerseyStyle/HRM-rnn-base/README.md

 Current large language models (LLMs) primarily employ Chain-of-Thought (CoT) techniques, which suffer from brittle task decomposition, extensive data requirements, and high latency.
 Inspired by the hierarchical and multi-timescale processing in the human brain, we propose the Hierarchical Reasoning Model (HRM), a novel recurrent architecture that attains significant computational depth while maintaining both training stability and efficiency.
 HRM executes sequential reasoning tasks in a single forward pass without explicit supervision of the intermediate process, through two interdependent recurrent modules: a high-level module responsible for slow, abstract planning, and a low-level module handling rapid, detailed computations.
 With only 27 million parameters, HRM achieves exceptional performance on complex reasoning tasks using only 1000 training samples.
 The model operates without pre-training or CoT data, yet achieves nearly perfect performance on challenging tasks including complex Sudoku puzzles and optimal path finding in large mazes.
 Furthermore, HRM outperforms much larger models with significantly longer context windows on the Abstraction and Reasoning Corpus (ARC), a key benchmark for measuring artificial general intelligence capabilities.
-These results underscore HRM’s potential as a transformative advancement toward universal computation and general-purpose reasoning systems.
+These results underscore HRM's potential as a transformative advancement toward universal computation and general-purpose reasoning systems.

+## 🔬 SRU Experimental Version

+This fork implements the **Simple Recurrent Unit (SRU)** as an alternative to the transformer layers in the original HRM architecture.
+Key modifications include:

+- **SRU Integration**: Replaced transformer-based H_level and L_level modules with SRU layers for potentially improved sequential processing
+- **Enhanced Compatibility**: Added fallback implementations for hardware compatibility issues
+- **Mixed Precision Support**: Proper dtype handling for bfloat16/float32 training

 ## Quick Start Guide 🚀

 ### Prerequisites ⚙️

+⚠️ **Hardware Compatibility Notice**: This SRU version includes fallback implementations for better hardware compatibility:

+- **Flash Attention**: Falls back to standard PyTorch attention if flash-attn CUDA kernels are incompatible
+- **Adam-Atan2**: Uses pure PyTorch implementation (`adam-atan2-pytorch`) instead of CUDA-optimized version due to potential kernel compatibility issues

 Ensure PyTorch and CUDA are installed.
-The repo needs CUDA extensions to be built.
-If not present, run the following commands:
+While CUDA extensions are recommended for optimal performance, the fallbacks ensure the code runs on various hardware configurations:

 ```bash
 # Install CUDA 12.6